digital-work-lab/open-source-project/paper/paper.md

 These courses are frequently structured around paid certificates and follow conventional formats, making them popular among learners seeking basic programming knowledge or career-oriented credentials.
-However, these MOOCs rarely delve into more advanced topics like Python package development, leaving a noticeable gap for learners aiming to contribute to the open-source ecosystem.
+However, these MOOCs rarely delve into more advanced topics like Python package development, leaving a noticeable gap for learners aiming to contribute to the open source ecosystem.

 In contrast, the limited resources available for teaching Python package development primarily target self-learners.
 Materials like those offered by [PyOpenSci](https://www.pyopensci.org/)